 The absurdity of challenging a father's rights by virtue of his sex becomes even clearer when you consider same-sex divorces.
 In a marriage between two men, who should be considered the father and lose some of their inherent rights?
 To keep matters fair and balanced, as they should always be, parents must be viewed equally in the eyes of the law, whether they be a father or a mother.

 How can a father win custody of his child?
 Our blog shares insight on the New York laws regarding child custody for fathers.

 Your complex family law dispute can only become more intricate and difficult if your rights as a father are being questioned.
-To avoid getting tangled up in litigation, and possibly provide a much needed buffer zone between you and your spouse, allow our Dutchess County divorce attorneys to represent you.
+To avoid getting tangled up in litigation, and possibly provide a much needed buffer zone between you and your spouse, allow our fathers' rights lawyers in Dutchess County to represent you.
 You will find that our dedication to our clients is truly second-to-none, and that your best interests are never out of focus or left behind.